Vyral/base-template/_posts/2019-10-04-why-it-hurts-me-to-see-my-clients-unhappy.md

 {% include youtube.html %}

-Are you happy with the way your career, your relationships, and your life are going?
-If you aren’t, I have some good advice to share with you today.
+<p style="text-align: center;"><em>Are you happy with the way your career, your relationships, and your life are going?
+If you aren’t, I have some good advice to share with you today.</em></p>

 The fall market is here.
 The leaves are changing and, quite frankly, the real estate market is changing, too.
 Interest rates are still very low, so it’s a great time to buy a home and lock in a 30-year mortgage.
 At the same time, the market is fragmented.
 Certain segments are doing very well, while other segments are struggling.
 It all depends on your personal situation.&nbsp;